1. Introduction

 4.1 Service Providers

-We share information with vendors who assist in providing the Service, including cloud hosting, payment processing, and analytics providers.
+We share information with vendors who assist in providing the Service, including cloud hosting, content delivery, authentication, payment processing, and analytics providers.
+Current providers may include Amazon Web Services, Amazon Cognito, Cloudflare, and Stripe, as well as additional service providers we engage from time to time.
 These vendors are contractually obligated to maintain confidentiality and appropriate security safeguards.

 4.2 Within Your Organization